weikailin/cs3120-toc/README.md

 This site is under construction, and everything is subject to change unless clearly announced.

+{: .highlight }
+**Another section of the same course:**
+[Prof. Floryan also teaches this course on Spring 2025](https://louslist.org/sectiontip.php?Semester=1252&ClassNumber=16064).
+The two sections use different textbooks and proceed with slightly different topics although the overall goals are similar.
+The workload of this section shall be similar to the other section, but it is up to the staff's discretion.

 <!--
 Welcome to CS 6222, Cryptography!